-MMAmania.com will deliver LIVE round-by-round, blow-by-blow coverage of the entire UFC Fight Night 133 fight card below, starting with the Fight Pass “Prelims” undercard bout at 6:30 p.m.
-ET, followed by the FOX Sports 1 “Prelims” undercard bouts at 8 p.m.
-ET, before the main card start time at 10 p.m.
-ET, also on FOX Sports 1.
+MMAmania.com will deliver LIVE round-by-round, blow-by-blow coverage of the entire UFC on FOX 31 fight card on Saturday (click here), starting with the Fight Pass “Prelims” matches online, which are scheduled to begin at 3:30 p.m.
+ET, then the remaining undercard balance on FOX at 5 p.m.
+ET, before the FOX main card start time at 8 p.m.
+ET.

-For much more on UFC Fight Night 133 click here.
+For much more on UFC on FOX 31 click here.